-At least one foreign multinational, the Anglo-Australian
+At least one foreign multinational, the Anglo-Australian BHP Billiton, has also helped add to oil production by discovering new reserves offshore north east Trinidad in 2001 but the longevity of that may be in question.
+The company has continuously downgraded the reserve estimates and its actual production has plummeted from 40,948 b/d in 2005 to around 9,500 b/d in 2014.

-BHP Billiton, has also helped add to oil production by discovering new reserves offshore north east Trinidad in 2001 but the longevity of that may be in question.
-The company has continuously downgraded the reserve estimates and its actual production has plummeted from 40,948 b/d in 2005 to an estimated 20,204 b/d for 2008.
 Did the LOs/FOs/other local independents and then BHP Billiton represent the 'last hurrah' for the upstream oil industry?

-well be the case, when actual new discoveries and output levels are taken into account, though we will consider towards the end of this review whether oil production has a chance of making a comeback in Trinidad and Tobago or not.
+That could well be the case, when actual new discoveries and output levels are taken into account, though we will consider towards the end of this review whether oil production has a chance of making a comeback in Trinidad and Tobago or not.